dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson4_function_notation.md

 # Functions and Function Notation

-## What You're Learning

-Function notation provides a powerful shorthand for expressing mathematical relationships
+### Function notation provides a powerful shorthand for expressing mathematical relationships

 ## Why This Matters